cassidoo/todometer/README.md

 ## dev notes
-reinstalled fresh vite app, adding code that was already there back once the vite setup works. prop-types is a peerdep of @reach/accordion
+reinstalled fresh vite app, adding code that was already there back once the vite setup works. prop-types is a peerdep of @reach/accordion moved main to import instead of require, and removed electron/remote (using ipc instead)

 # todometer